mstksg/inCode/copy/entries/huffman-2.md

 attached accumulators".

 So what would `andThen` look like, for `(a, w)`?
 How can we "sequence" two "data with attached accumulators"?
-Well...we can simply add their accumulators!
+Well...we can simply combine their accumulators!

 ~~~haskell